emmLowell/co5019neterix/README.md

 - [ ] add result page
 - [ ] generate report to file
+- [ ] Create a install.md file to expalin how to install the program and configure it

 ## Installation
 To use this script, you must first install the required libraries.
 You can do this using pip: